ajithsolomonsekar/Library-Management/README.md

 # Library-Management

-[Spring Boot](http://projects.spring.io/spring-boot/) application that exposed REST API for below functionalities:
+[Spring Boot](http://projects.spring.io/spring-boot/) application that exposed REST API for below functionalities developed in TDD process

 * User can view books in library
 * User can borrow a book from the library